 IKEA promised to bring the innovation to the market soon and let users buy the furniture through the app.
 People will be able to shop remotely while using the AR tool released by the retailer.

 Another challenge IKEA has faced in the last years is its high delivery costs, one of the highest in the retail industry.
-There is some water - fire issue between AR innovation and outdated delivery business model.
-On one side, IKEA is bringing cutting edge technologies on the other hand, and it keeps old processes in the place, which desynchronize the retailer's business model.
+There is some water - fire issue between AR innovation and outdated business processes.

 IKEA also declared in 2018 that it would cut 7,500 jobs worldwide to improve the company performance.
-Probably the company faced many manual and duplicated work challenges which require automation and AI-based solutions.
+Probably the organization faced many manuals and duplicated work challenges that require automation and AI-based solutions.

 As IKEA goes through its digital transformation, the firm must also fight with a more crowded marketplace than ever.
 In 2017, the retailer share of the home furnishings market dropped to 2 percent.
 It was a 0.2 % difference between 2014 and 2017.
 The arrival of digital DNA retailers such as Amazon or Wayfair has delivered a compelling value proposition to consumers.
 IKEA finds it hard to beat the trend.

 Well.
-I don't know, but therefore, the critical source of growth for IKEA need to be in global markets.
+I don't know, but therefore, the critical source of growth for IKEA needs to be in global markets.

 The retail giant has been experimenting with extensions outside traditional home categories for several years.
-In 2015, IKEA introduced a series of products with wireless smartphone charging capabilities.
-Ikea then launched a smart lighting system called Trådfri.
-A few months later, Ikea partnered with Sonos company for its Symfonisk set, which is a set of lamp and bookshelf speakers.
+In 2015, IKEA introduced a series of products with wireless smartphone charging capabilities:

-The news follows a developing trend of innovations in the retail industry, especially in the home goods area, pushing further into cutting-edge technology.
+The news follows a developing trend of product innovation in the home goods area, pushing further into cutting-edge technology.
 Casper, which sells mattresses, unveiled a smart nightlight designed to help consumers sleep healthy.

-Why is one of the world's biggest retailer undertake such a disruptive change and play so much with innovation?
+Why is one of the world's biggest retailers undertake such a radical approach to retail innovation?